comp-lin-alg/comp-lin-alg-course/doc/source/errata.rst

 * Exercises 2.4 and 2.5: the tests expect you to change the array provided as input and not make a copy.

+* Exercise 2.12 was updated as we don't need to use scipy anymore (because solve\_U was moved earlier.